 The new adaptation Murder on the Orient Express is in theaters November 10, 2017.
-The UK release comes a week earlier on November 3.
-You can watch the trailer for the upcoming mystery period drama at the end of the post.
+You can watch the trailer for the mystery period drama here.

 There have been multiple dramatic films about the train, but until now, we’ve only had four adaptations of Agatha Christie’s 1934 detective novel Murder on the Orient Express, which was inspired by her trip aboard the luxury train in 1928.